Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 ```js
 const quatloosPayment = quatloosMint.mintPayment(quatloosSeven);
 ```
 This creates a new asset of 7 Quatloos.
-It's returned as a `payment`, so you need a place to store it.
+It's returned as a `payment`, so you want a place to store it.
 ```js
 const quatloosPurse = quatloosIssuer.makeEmptyPurse();
 quatloosPurse.deposit(quatloosPayment);